Applying AI to individualize loyalty card promotions in grocery retail

 Test setup: Retail experts versus SO1’s AI

-In order to measure the success of AI based individual promotions, the pilot project was accompanied by an A/B test.
-For this test, the retailer’s sales and marketing experts defined a pool of ~300 top promotions (e.g. Coca-Cola, different flavours, maximum 35% discount) to choose from.
-Users were randomly split into disjoint cohorts by their loyalty card ID; 80% of the users received SO1’s AI based individual offers – i.e. SO1 distributed selected offers from the pool only to certain users for whom they were relevant and adjusted the discounts according to the users willingness-to-pay; the remaining 20% of the users received the offers composed by the retailer’s experts – these offers from the pool were randomly selected and distributed, while the discounts remained at the pre-defined maximum.
+In order to measure the success of AI-based individual promotions, the pilot project was accompanied by an A/B test.
+For this test, the retailer’s sales and marketing experts defined a pool of ~300 top promotions (e.g. Coca-Cola, different flavors, maximum 35% discount) to choose from.
+Users were randomly split into disjoint cohorts by their loyalty card ID; 80% of the users received SO1’s AI-based individual offers – i.e. SO1 distributed selected offers from the pool only to certain users for whom they were relevant and adjusted the discounts according to the users willingness-to-pay; the remaining 20% of the users received the offers composed by the retailer’s experts – these offers from the pool were randomly selected and distributed, while the discounts remained at the pre-defined maximum.
 The retailer then compared both systems in terms of redemption rates and average discounts applied.

 The results: AI significantly outsmarts retail experts

 The performance difference resulting from this A/B test was remarkable.
 Not only were AI-selected campaigns on average nine times more likely to be redeemed, the overall discount was only one third of the discount given in the expert based system.

 Figure 1: Redemption Rate and Discount of individual offers based on Artificial Intelligence (SO1, blue) vs. promotions selected by the Retailer’s expert team (grey).
 Setup: Offers distributed via printouts with the identical layout at Point-of-Sale kiosk located at the store entrance (check-in).
 Source: Confirmed Retailer Data